w3c/webrtc-svc/explainer.md

 ## Goals

-- Provide a way for an application to discover the supported SVC modes (known as scalabiltyModes) for each video codec.
+- Extend the RTCRtpCodecCapability dictionary to allow an application to discover the supported SVC modalities (known as scalabiltyModes) for each video codec.

-- Provide an API to configure an RtpSender with the scalabilityMode of each video stream to be sent.

-- Provide an API to retrieve the scalabilityMode settings for each video stream that is being sent.
+- Extend the RTCRtpEncodings dictionary to enable an application to configure an RtpSender with the scalabilityMode of each video stream to be sent, as well as to retrieve the scalabilityMode of each video stream that is being sent.

 ## Non-goals